-ENCOMDI A
+Encombi ADMIN

-Load power meter A I
+Load power meter

-DG load meter: 0 1
+DG load meter: 0 L

 PV load meter: 0 Load power meter setup page.
 A maximum of 48 power meters for load is supported.
-Load meters are devided into three groups,
+Load meters are devided into three groups, each with a maximum of 16 meters.
+K

-Mains load meter: 0 each with a maximum of 16 meters.
-The three groups share the protocol and ID range with the source meters for PV, DG and Mains respectively.
-Group1 shares with DG, Group2 shares with PV and Group3 shares with the number of source meters for each group shares with the number of source meters for each group shares with the number of source meters for each group shares with the number of source meters for each group shares with the number of source meters for each group shares with the shares with the number of source meters for each group shares with the number of source meters for each group shares with the shares with the source meters for each group shares with the shares with the source meters for each group shares with the sou ains. up

-can be a maximum of 16 meters.
+Mains load meter: 0 The three groups share the protocol and ID range with the source meters for IPV, DG and Malins respectively.
+Group1 shares with DG, Group2 shares with PV and Group3 shares with Mains.
+The number of load meter plus the number of source meters for each group can be a maximum of 16 meters.